 KJ Tait

-• Reduced capital costs by specifying more appropriately sized plant and equipment
+• Reduce capital costs with right-sized plant and equipment

 Related